nickaggarwal/inferless-summarization/README.md

 # Facebook/Bart-Large-CNN

 Facebook's Bart-Large-CNN is a state of the art model for performing summarization.
-This template will use it to perform summarization using Inferless.
+In this template we will use it to perform summarization using Inferless.

 ## Prerequisites
 - **Git**.
-You would need git installed on your system to clone the repo and push your changes as well.
+You would need git installed on your system if you wish to customize the repo after forking.
 - **Python>=3.8**.
 You would need Python to customize the code in the `app.py` according to your needs.
 - **Curl**.
 You would need Curl if you want to make API calls from the terminal itself.

 ## Quick Start
-Here is a quick start to help you get up and running with Inferless.
+Here is a quick start to help you get up and running with Bart-Large-CNN on Inferless.

 ### Step 1: Fork the repository
 Get started by forking the repository.
 You can do this by clicking on the fork button in the top right corner of the repository page.